test-kitchen/kitchen-dokken/README.md

 can be used with Puppet, Ansible, CFEngine provisioners.
 This (for the time being) requires Chef.

+See ["Kitchen-Docker or Kitchen-Dokken?
+Using Test Kitchen and Docker for fast cookbook testing"](https://blog.chef.io/2018/03/06/kitchen-docker-or-kitchen-dokken-using-test-kitchen-and-docker-for-fast-cookbook-testing/) for a more detailed comparison.

 ### How can I use kitchen to automatically test and publish containers?

 Right now there is no `kitchen publish` mechanism.
 [See this issue](https://github.com/test-kitchen/test-kitchen/issues/329).